 - "[ASSERT FAILED] [...]".
 This kind of error should not occur.
-If you see this happen, please contact the tool maintainers and make a bug report! - "Algebra.inv: Cannot invert a variable of sort mesg".
+If you see this happen, please contact the tool maintainers and make a bug report! - "Algebra.absenceSubst: bad absence assertion" or "Algebra.nullifyOne: unexpected pattern" The absent declaration must be declared on a pair where the first element is an RNDX variable and the second element is either an exponent or a BASE term.
+These errors should not occur if you did not give CPSA an input with an absent declaration. - "Algebra.inv: Cannot invert a variable of sort mesg".
 Variables of the mesg sort should never be used as the key in an encryption.
 CPSA uses a single function symbol to represent both symmetric and asymmetric encryption, and when the key is a variable of sort mesg, it is ambiguous which is meant.
 As a result, it is unclear what the decryption key would be for such a message.
 When CPSA tries to calculate the decryption key when the encryption key is a variable of sort mesg, this error is produced. - "Atom not unique at node".
 This occurs when a formula has been specified including a uniq-at predicate in the antecedent that is untrue. - "Bad char [...]".
 This error message comes from a low-level parser trying to understand S-expressions.
 When parsing an S-expression, any non-whitespace that isn't a parenthesis is an "atom" but we expect atoms to be symbols, numbers, or quoted strings, and only certain characters are allowed in these.

 An atom that starts with a digit is expected to be a number, for instance, so subsequent non-digits will cause an error of this kind.
 The characters allowed in symbols include all alphanumeric characters and the following punctuation marks: +, -, , /, <, =, >, !, ?, :, \$, %, , &, ~, ^.